argonne-lcf/user-guides/docs/aurora/data-science/frameworks/oneCCL.md

 unset MPIR_CVAR_COLL_SELECTION_TUNING_JSON_FILE
 ```

-The impact of the following environment variable might be application dependent.
+The following additional set of environment variable setup might be application dependent.
 Users are encourage to try to set them and see whether they help their applications.

 ```bash
 ulimit -c unlimited